DandelionSprout/winget-dand/Docs/RegisterPreviousMSStoreAppsInWinget.md

 | తెలుగు స్థానిక అనుభవ ప్యాక్ | winget install 9PMQJJGF63FW --force
 | 日本語 ローカル エクスペリエンス パック | winget install 9N1W692FV4S1 --force

+## Apps known or believed to _not_ be registrable
+* Dolby AC-4 decoder for PC OEMs
+* Game Speech Window
+* HEVC-videoutvidelser fra enhetsprodusenten
+* Microsoft Solitaire Collection
+* OneDriveSync (OneDrive stub)
+* Paint.NET
+* reaConverter Context Menu Manager
+* SmartConnectExtInstaller
+* Store Experiences Host / Store Purchase App
+* Windows Security

 ## Notes
 * When the list was first made, I lacked time to look up the English names of some of them, so a few currently have their Norwegian names as placeholders.
 * Use `; ` to chain multiple commands together in PowerShell.
+* ⁽¹⁾ = May be added to extras as `Microsoft.WindowsAppRuntime.2.Main.x64` in mid-August 2026 if things go well.
+* ⁽²⁾ = May be added to extras as `Microsoft.WindowsAppRuntime.2.Singleton.x64` in mid-August 2026 if things go well.